Current and Upcoming Events

-Gerontology - Minority Health and Aging Missouri ranks seventh in the nation in the percentage of older adults comprising the total population, according to the 1990 Missouri Census.
-In addition, research shows that older minorities have poorer standards of living and less access to professional health care than their white counterparts.
+Missouri ranks 17th in the nation in the percentage of older adults age 65 years or older, according to the 2010 Missouri Census.
+Research shows that older minorities have poorer standards of living and less access to professional health care than their white counterparts.
 As such, PJCCMHA was created in conjunction with several state agencies to

 provide education, training and research information on minority health and aging;

 provide technical assistance on minority aging issues and disseminate relevant information to Missouri audiences;

 develop innovative community-based demonstration programs that enhance the quality of life for Missouri's minority elders.